 Emotional intelligence, the ability to understand and manage one’s own emotions as well as influence the emotions of others, can make the difference between a good leader and a great one.
-A leader with a high degree of emotional intelligence, or EQ, is empathetic, communicates effectively, is adaptable to change, and has the ability to inspire greatness in others.
+A leader with a high degree of emotional intelligence, or EQ, is empathetic, listens and communicates effectively, is adaptable to change, and has the ability to inspire greatness in others.
 Fortunately, these "soft" skills can be learned, and there’s no shortage of books and insights out there aimed at leaders who want to work on their EQ.

 [ Want to improve your EQ and associated skills?
 See our related story, Top soft skills for leaders and how to master them. ]